-The company put a lot of emphasis on improving the availability and quality of growing stock data.
+The company has put a lot of emphasis on improving the availability and quality of growing stock data.
 In addition, the development of harvesting and nature management quality as well as information systems was continued.
-There was a special focus on the development of information systems used for silviculture services and timber sales.
+A special focus was on the development of information systems for silviculture services and wood sales, as well as on improving the quality of the contracting process.